vishandi/tp/docs/UserGuide.md

 * All commands are case-insensitive.
 For example `addevent` or `AdDEvenT` works for `addEvent` commands.

-* The indexes are integer based.
+* The indices, i.e., INDEX and EVENT_NUMBER are integer based.
 Hence, the maximum value of an index is 2147483647.

 </div>